microsoft/perfview/documentation/OpenSourceGitWorkflow.md

 	 4. Once that has completed (it does not take long), it will take you to a page that looks VERY similar to the original but is in fact a clone.
 It should have a URL like https://github.com/vancem/perfview that has
 		your user name in it.
-	 5. At this point you can follow the instructions above for setting up a local clone (Option 1).
+	 5. At this point you can follow the instructions above for [setting up a local clone](SimpleGitWorkflow.md).
 The only difference is that the GitHub URL will be the *URL of the fork and not the main repository*.
 You may also wish to give it a local name that makes it clear that it is a fork (for example the local directory name for my fork is perfview-vancem).
 		Otherwise keeping track of which were direct clones (option 1) and which were not (option2) becomes more difficult.